 The bottom line

 There is a growing trend of people who are choosing to reduce or eliminate animal products from their diet.
-Whether they consider themself vegan or plant-based, I think we all can agree that eating plants and avoiding animal products are the best things we can do for our health, the environment, and animals.
+Whether they consider themselves vegan or plant-based, I think we all can agree that eating plants and avoiding animal products are the best things we can do for our health, the environment, and animals.

 Eatting plants = We all win!